The Sam Sharpe Lecture 2020

 ‘Man against the System’

-This year's Sam Sharpe lecture will be delivered by Bishop Wilton Powell, OBE
+This year's Sam Sharpe lecture was delivered by Bishop Wilton Powell, OBE

 - Former National Presiding Bishop of the Church of God of Prophecy.